Skip to main content

 • Are age 40 or older

-• Do not have breast implants
+• Have no breast implants

-• Do not have new breast symptoms
+• Have no new breast symptoms

-How do I book one?
+How do I book?

 • Bring your health card.

-• Plan to arrive about 15 minutes early for registration.
+• Arrive 15 minutes early for registration.

 • Some find it helpful to avoid caffeine a few days before a mammogram.